 “Freethinkers are those who are willing to use their minds without prejudice and without fearing to understand things that clash with their own customs, privileges, or beliefs.
 This state of mind is not common, but it is essential for right thinking..”. ― Leo Tolstoy

 A freethinker is someone who sees through the programming of the cultural narrative.
 More importantly, they can remove this negative programming from their minds.
 They cultivate the use of logical reasoning and common sense.
-They improve their observational skills.
-They learn to connect with their intuitions.
-This results in a greater level of intuitive and analytical reasoning.
+They develop keen observational skills and learn how to harness the power of their intuitions.
+It’s a combination of right and left brain skills that result in a greater level of intuitive and analytical reasoning.

 The dominant cultural narrative skews the definition of reason and common sense.
-When we are under the influence of the cultural narrative, we reflect its bias and prejudice.
-This makes us more susceptible to accept other things that are not true or factual.
+When we are under the influence of cultural folklore, we reflect its bias and prejudice.
+It makes us more susceptible to accept other things that are not true or factual.
 They produce value judgments on a sliding scale that overrides our common sense.
-This makes our judgment skewed by religious prejudice and bias.

 For instance, ask a group of people if they are law-abiding citizens.
 100% will answer yes.
 But then ask them if they went over the speed limit in the last week?
 Most people break some human-made law at least once a day.